esxjs/esx/readme.md

 node -r esx/optimize my-app.js
 ```

-That's is.
+That's it.
 This will convert all `JSX` and `createElement` calls to ESX format,
 unlocking the throughput benefits of SSR template rendering.

 ### As a JSX replacement